nscc.colby.edu is our production HPC cluster.

 For a list of software on nscc look here.

 Many applications are available including Gaussian 09, GaussView05, GROMACS, VMD, OpenMPI, and Matlab are available for computational work on this system.
-Blast, R, Trinity (2.0.4-2.0.8), MrBayes, Geneious, OpenMPI and various Python libraries.
+Blast, R, Trinity (2.0.4-2.0.8), MrBayes, Geneious, OpenMPI and various Python versions and libraries.

 - Update all software compiled for Redhat 6 to redhat 7